hutch120/cell-simulator/README.md

 - Run `yarn`
 - Run  `yarn start`
 - A webpage will show in the browser.
-- Click the board squares to setup the initial state, or use `Random` button to randomize the board.
+- Click the board squares to setup the initial state, or use `Generate` button to randomize the board.
 - Then click `Run` button to see the iterations.